-We report the marginal effects on probabilities computed from the ordered logit model in Table 4.
+We report the marginal effects on the probabilities computed from the ordered logit model in Table 4.
 The individual marginal effect measures how much the probability of a province being included as a member of a specific club changes with respect to a small change in the explanatory variables.
 In this way, our results can explain how a unit change in the independent variable affects the probability of provinces clustered into club 2 (middle-wage) and club 3 (low-wage).
-However, our model can’t precisely compute the marginal effects on probability to club 1 (high-wage).
-We consider this as the problem of insufficient samples in club 1 (high-wage).
-Nonetheless, the model clarifies how the selected factors influence the membership of the club of convergence.
+However, our model cannot precisely compute the marginal effects on the probability of club 1 (high-wage).
+We consider this to be the problem of insufficient samples in club 1 (high-wage).
+Nonetheless, the model clarifies how the selected factors influence the membership of the convergence club.

 Table 4.
 The results from ordered logit estimation